gatsbyjs/gatsby/packages/gatsby-plugin-postcss/README.md

 ### PostCSS plugins

-PostCSS is also included to handle some default optimizations like autoprefixing a and common cross-browser flexbox bugs.
-Normally you don't need to think about it, but if you'd prefer to add additional postprocessing to your PostCSS output you can sepecify plugins in the plugin options
+If you would prefer to add additional postprocessing to your PostCSS output you can specify plugins in the plugin options:

 `gatsby-config.js`